A huge thank you to all the amazing runners who ran the Virgin Money London Marathon.

 Care arranged by a Local Authority is not usually free.
 Your Local Authority will therefore ask about your finances and income.
-Find out more about paying for care and support at home.

 There are national rules for charging care home fees, which means you will pay the full cost of care if you have more than £23,250 in savings (the limits vary slightly in Wales, Scotland and Northern Ireland).